 Evaluating Accounting Options

-Under Part III of NPO standards, not-for-profit organizations can choose between the deferral method and restricted fund method for revenue recognition.
+Under Part III of NPO standards, not-for-profit organizations can choose between the deferral method and the restricted fund method for revenue recognition.

 Deferral Method